-At Virginia Tech, a student is identified as a first-generation college student if neither parent/guardian has earned a bachelor’s degree at a four-year college or university.
+A student is identified as a first-generation college student if neither parent/guardian has earned a bachelor’s degree at a four-year college or university.
 Student Affairs is committed to the ongoing development of resources and tools that contribute to first-generation college student success.

 First-Generation Peer Mentoring Program

 First-Generation Peer Mentors are crucial to the academic, cultural, and social integration of first-generation students throughout their first and second years.
 Mentors are student leaders who serve as a valuable resource for first-generation students.
 Mentors will be available starting in the fall semester of 2020.